thephm/signal_sqlite_md/README.md

 I probably should've called it `signal_sqlite_csv_md` because the script doesn't read directly from the SQLite DB, instead it parses a CSV export from it.
 I tried directly accessing the DB and gave up 🤣

+## Dependencies

+The code in this repo relies heavily on my message_md classes which contain generic `Message`, `Person`, `Group` and other classes and the methods to convert messages to Markdown files.
+Be sure to read the `README` and the configuration guide for that repo first.

 ## Context

 A big shoutout to Florian Engel whose post `[1]` saved me hours 🤗.